 The shift counter is an 8-bit counter which may be incremented and tested independent of the ALU.
 It is thus useful in keeping track of iteration in a microprogram.
 The counter may be tested for overflow using test addressing.
 The overflow condition occurs when the shift counter is minus one.
+The shift counter is cleared by the decoding selection.
+When the shift counter bit 2 is true, the MIRS test detects a zero for MIRS- independent of MIR contents.

-An instruction which both increments and tests the shift counter will be testing the old value.
+An instruction which both increments and tests the shift counter tests the old value.
 If the counter is loaded with negative number and incremented to 0, the one instruction delay is no problem.
 This is because checking the old value for -1 produces the same result as checking the new value for zero.